TBD54566975/developer.tbd.website/site/blog/2023-07-26-homenode-manager.md

 ---
 slug: homenode-manager
 title: Protocol-Based Messaging with HomeNode Manager
-description: Homenode is a project created by community member, longform, which enables you to send and receive DWN messages using a protocol
+description: Homenode Manager is a project created by community member, longform, which enables you to send and receive DWN messages using a protocol
 authors:
   name: longform
 tags: [Decentralized Web Nodes, Decentralized Identity, Protocol, Community]